Gopichandar/OAuth2OnConsole/README.md

 License
 -------

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Gopichandar/OAuth2OnConsole/blob/main/LICENSE) file for details.